ReactiveX/RxSwift/README.md

 // provided.
 // That's what `switchLatest` does
     >- switchLatest
-// Not we need to bind that to user interface somehow.
+// Not we need to bind that to the user interface somehow.
 // Good old `subscribeNext` can do that
 // That's the end of `Observable` chain.
-// This will produce `Disposable` object that can unbind everything and cancel
+// This will produce a `Disposable` object that can unbind everything and cancel
 // pending async operations.
     >- subscribeNext { valid in
         errorLabel.textColor = validationColor(valid)